darrencassar/securich/trunk/README.txt

 INSTALLATION

-   Drop all users apart from root@localhost and (msandbox@localhost if you are using MySQL sandbox).
+   Drop all users apart from root and the installation user.
    Install using ./securich_install.sh

 WEB